- Feature Name:

 - Trivial operations are ones that entirely elide into a standard memcpy, memmove, or memdrop, like copying primitives or structs of primitives.

-Currently, Contraction is reified as the Copy-Clone hierarchy and sort of implements Weakening with Drop (Rust unconditionally assumes that all types can be dropped, the Drop trait actually just represents performing logic at the time of the drop, which causes problems we will discuss later).
+Currently, Contraction is reified as the Copy-Clone hierarchy and implements Weakening with Destruct, although the current PR assumes it would only ever be useful in const contexts.
 Rust's only concept of Exchange is the compiler's assumption of all types having a trivial Move, which still has no proposal yet for being extracted into a marker trait.

 If we were to abandon Rust's current naming scheme to more closely match each trait to their substructural equivalents, our table would look like this: